 Spoony Bard: Some fighters have unique traits compared to others.
 Subverted in they tend to be more or less as effective as the more straightforward characters.

-Spotlight-Stealing Crossover: The title is a play on Super Mario Bros., and that franchise gets the most representation by far (even if you're generous and count characters with spin-off titles - Yoshi, Donkey and Diddy Kong, and Wario - as coming from their own series instead of Mario's).
+The title is a play on Super Mario Bros., and that franchise gets the most representation by far (even if you're generous and count characters with spin-off titles - Yoshi, Donkey and Diddy Kong, and Wario - as coming from their own series instead of Mario's).
 Nintendo's other major cash cows, The Legend of Zelda and Pokémon, aren't too far behind.
+In Brawl, the entire cast of Mario Kart 64 is playable (excluding Toad), let alone the fact that Toad actually appears in one of Peach's moves.

 Standard Female Grab Area: Male characters are grabbed by the chest or clothes near the chest, while female characters (excluding Jigglypuff) are grabbed by the arm.
 Justified because grabbing a female by the chest would lead to some Unfortunate Implications.